 Fixing a frozen AC is relatively easy, but it shouldn’t be a common issue.
 If your AC keeps freezing, it could indicate a bigger problem, such as a refrigerant leak.
 This is a serious issue and shouldn’t be ignored.

-Call on Air Tech Air Conditioning & Plumbing if your AC keeps freezing.
+Call on Air Tech of Houston AC & Plumbing if your AC keeps freezing.
 We provide the air conditioner repair Houston residents count on to keep their AC systems running smoothly.
 Contact us today to schedule your service!